See how well you suit this job in Career Planner.

-Clinical psychologists aim to reduce the distress and improve the psychological well-being of clients.
+Clinical psychologists aim to reduce the distress and improve the psychological wellbeing of clients.
 They use psychological methods and research to make positive changes to their clients' lives and offer various forms of treatment.

-Clinical psychologists work with clients of all ages on a variety of different mental or physical health problems including:
+They work with clients of all ages on a variety of different mental or physical health problems including:

 Clinical psychologists tend to work with one particular client group, such as children or people with learning disabilities.
 They also often work in a particular setting, for example a hospital or through social services.